When Narcissistic Parents Grow Old: Emotional and Practical Challenges

 When navigating ageing narcissistic parents and inheritance, medical decisions, or financial arrangements, daughters may notice that old patterns of control are still present.
 At the same time, these behaviours are often fuelled by the parent’s deep fear of dependence and mortality.

 There is also the reality of their suffering and frailty.
 No daughter enjoys watching a parent suffer.
-But its a question of balancing priorities and juggling different needs.
+But it is a question of balancing priorities and juggling different needs.
 Although you may want to be there for your mother, you may not have capacity, and you may also be wary of interactions which can trigger past trauma.
 It takes self-awareness and emotional strength to do what needs to be done, without engaging the past.

 If you’re beginning to untangle the impact of a narcissistic parent, my free guide on recognising narcissistic traits may help you put words to your experience.